ian-nai/NLP-on-Khlebnikov/README.md

 #### Pickle Files
-These are pickled NLP models (using the fr_dep_news_trf spaCy model) of the original texts, broken up into smaller chunks to avoid file size limitations.
+These are pickled NLP models (using the ru_core_news_lg spaCy model) of the original texts, broken up into smaller chunks to avoid file size limitations.

 #### Python Code
 The Python files contained here perform the NLP used to generate the CSVs and visualizations.
 The files are as follows: